Vice President for Health Affairs,

 Dean, School of Medicine and Health Sciences

 Jeffrey S. Akman, M.D., was named the Vice President for Health Affairs (VPHA) and the Dean of the School of Medicine and Health Sciences (SMHS) in 2013 after serving as interim VPHA and Dean since 2010.
 As dean, he leads the 11th oldest medical school in the United States — an institution that is widely recognized for its commitment to biomedical research, for excellence and innovation in medical and health sciences education, and for its commitment to improving the health and well-being of our local, national, and global communities.
-In his capacity as the VPHA, he serves on GW President Steven Knapp's Leadership Council and as a liaison between the university and its clinical partners, including the GW Medical Faculty Associates, the GW Hospital, and the Children's National Health System.
+In his capacity as the VPHA, he serves on GW President Thomas J. LeBlanc's Leadership Council and as a liaison between the university and its clinical partners, including the GW Medical Faculty Associates, the GW Hospital, and the Children's National Health System.
 On October 23, 2013, Dr. Akman was installed as the Bloedorn Professor of Administrative Medicine.

 Dr. Akman received his medical degree from GW in 1981 and completed his psychiatry residency at GW in 1985, serving as chief resident in psychiatry.
 He then joined the GW psychiatry faculty where he directed the medical student courses in behavioral sciences and psychiatry and served as Director of Medical Student Education in Psychiatry.
 From 1991-2000, Dr. Akman also served as the Assistant Dean for Student Educational Policies before being appointed to Associate Dean for Student and Faculty Development and Policies.
 Dr. Akman was appointed as the Leon M. Yochelson Professor and Chair of the GW Department of Psychiatry and Behavioral Sciences in 2000.
 As chair he led the department's financial turnaround, recruited nationally recognized faculty, and set a vision that led to national recognition for the department's residency training and medical student education programs.

 Dr. Akman held this position until 2010, when he assumed the role of VPHA and Dean of SMHS.
 In this role, Dr. Akman has led the reorganization of the medical center, increased philanthropy to the school, and recruited nationally-recognized chairs and faculty members.
-In addition to his leadership roles within the University, Dr. Akman continues to teach medical students and he maintains a clinical practice.

 Dr. Akman is one of a handful of psychiatrists who defined and developed the field of HIV/AIDS psychiatry in the mid-1980s.
 He was the principal investigator of an NIH grant to train and educate health care professionals in medical and mental health aspects of HIV/AIDS.
 Dr. Akman served as a member of D.C.
-Mayor Vincent Gray's Commission on HIV/AIDS for many years, and now serves on the Presidential Advisory Council on HIV/AIDS where he and other leaders provide advice, information, and recommendations on HIV-related issues and policies to the HHS Secretary and the White House.
+Mayor Vincent Gray's Commission on HIV/AIDS for many years, and served on the Presidential Advisory Council on HIV/AIDS where he and other leaders provided advice, information, and recommendations on HIV-related issues and policies to the HHS Secretary and the White House.